- Home /

 If you are a survivor of childhood abuse or trauma the Blue Knot Foundation provides support on 1300 657 380.

-If you have been sexually harassed, you can make a complaint via email or telephone to the Australian Human Rights Commission (Commonwealth) or the Human Rights / Equal Opportunities Commission in your state or territory.
-This is free and easy to do.
+If you have been sexually harassed at work, you can make a complaint via email or telephone to the Australian Human Rights Commission (Commonwealth) or the Human Rights/Equal Opportunities Commission in your state or territory.
+This is free and easy to do

 Can I represent myself, or do I need a sexual harassment lawyer?

-Most people choose not to act for themselves and instead engage an expert employment lawyer who can provide the knowledge and experience required to help guide a case to a successful outcome.
+Most people choose to engage an expert sexual harassment lawyer who can provide the knowledge and experience required to help guide a harassment claim to a successful outcome.

 Why trust Shine to be my sexual harassment lawyers?